Academic Advising & Support

 Valerie has worked at Emory for 10 years.
 She joined the BBA Program Office four years ago, with a focus on International Programs.
 Valerie has degrees from the University of Georgia (go Bulldogs!), Case Western Reserve University (go Spartans!) and Kent State University (go Golden Flashes!).
 Here at Goizueta, she has taught senior seminars on creative problem solving and going global.
 Valerie's goal as an advisor is to help you have the best experience possible while at Goizueta.

 Robin Dunn, Associate Director, Student Life and Engagement

-Robin recently moved to Atlanta and joined the BBA Program Office in August 2011.
+Robin joined the BBA Program Office in August 2011.
 She holds a B.A. in Communications from Baylor University and a M.A. in Teaching from Belmont University.
 Her career in higher education includes positions in alumni relations and development at Vanderbilt University, Northwestern University and University of Chicago.
 In previous roles, she has worked with students and alumni from around the world to develop programs that create meaningful engagement opportunities based on special interests, affinities and locations.
-She is excited to be joining the BBA Program Office to help prepare, develop and equip students to realize their fullest potential.
+She enjoys being part of the BBA Program Office to help prepare, develop and equip students to realize their fullest potential.

 Celeta Vanderpool, Senior Associate Director, Advising and Student Development